ThomasHabets/simple-tpm-pk11/README.md

    specify a password but it's easier it you don't.
 The SRK password is only used to allow crypto operations.
 You still need blobs and key passwords to use other peoples keys.

+   The "SRK password" is needed to be able to do operations with the "SRK", which is the actual cryptographic key.
+The user has no access to the SRK directly.
+The same goes for other keys protected by the TPM chip.
 ```shell
 tpm_changeownerauth -s -r
 ```